-We offer our research partners access to our world-class resources and research expertise with financial support through government incentives and funding schemes such as the Australian Research Council Linkage Projects scheme and R&D Tax Incentive.
+We offer our research partners access to our world-class resources and research expertise with financial support through government incentives and funding schemes that promote collaboration between researchers and industry.

 The University of Newcastle is a registered Research Service Provider (RSP) and partner organisations may be eligible for the R&D Tax Incentive available through the Australian Taxation Office and Aus-Industry.
 It is advised that companies seek their own taxation advice concerning this program.

-The Australian Research Council (ARC) Linkage Projects scheme provides support for collaborative research and development projects between higher education organisations and industry that aim to acquire new knowledge through innovation.
-For eligible projects the Council will award grants in the range of $50,000 to $300,000 per annum.
+Provide support for collaborative research and development projects between higher education organisations and industry that aim to acquire new knowledge through innovation.